Prevent Website Crashes: 12 Tips to Ensure Smooth Online Experience

 Errors in website code are another common cause of crashes.
 When developing or updating a website, mistakes can occur in the coding structure.
 Syntax errors, logical flaws, or memory leaks can undermine the stability and functionality of the website, leading to crashes.

 These errors can arise from factors such as coding mistakes, lack of proper testing, or inadequate knowledge of programming best practices.
-Additionally, compatibility issues between different code components or updates can introduce errors that cause the website to crash.
+Additionally, compatibility issues between code components or updates can introduce errors that cause the website to crash.

 8. Plugin/Extension Errors